XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Opening procedureOnline registration, KYC questionnaire, upload ID and proof of address
+Opening procedureOnline registration, questionnaire, document upload (ID + address proof), review

-Accepted deposit methodsCredit/debit card, bank transfer, PayPal, e-wallets (regional availability)
+Accepted deposit methodsCredit/debit card, bank wire, e-wallets, some local methods

 Opening procedure